uselagoon/lagoon-cli/docs/commands/lagoon_configuration_feature.md

-## lagoon config current
+## lagoon configuration feature

-Display the current Lagoon that commands would be executed against
+Enable or disable a feature for all contexts or a specific context

 ```
-lagoon config current [flags]
+lagoon configuration feature [flags]
 ```

 ### Options

 ```
+      --context string   If provided the feature will be enabled for this context, otherwise globally
+      --feature string   The name of the feature to enable or disable [environment-from-directory,disable-update-check,ssh-token,no-strict-host-key-checking]
-  -h, --help   help for current
+  -h, --help             help for feature
+      --state            The state of the feature (--state=true or --state=false)
 ```

 ### Options inherited from parent commands